sebastiencs/icons-in-terminal/README.md

 You can add the name and path of your font to the file `config.json`.
 You should add it at the end of `config.json` to avoid to shift all codepoints of the others font.
 Each font can take parameters:
-- `start-from`: exclude all glyphs before the given codepoint.
+- `start-from`: exclude all glyphes before the given codepoint.
-- `until`: exclude all glyphs at the given codepoint and after.
+- `until`: exclude all glyphes at the given codepoint and after.
 - `excludes`: exclude the given codepoints.
-- `move-vertically`: Use this parameter if your font and its glyphs are not centered vertically.
+- `move-vertically`: Use this parameter if your font and its glyphes are not centered vertically.
 - `short-name`: Prefix to insert before the glyph name when you want to use the icon in your shell or anywhere else
 - `map-names`: Define a name to the glyph.
 If not provided, the name will be read from the ttf file